Learn to Hunt

 The Pilot Knob Recreation Area, just north of Pilot Knob State Park is available for public hunting, hiking, snowmobiling and other activities.

 Pilot Knob State Park is one of the oldest units in the state park system.
 It was dedicated in 1923.
-Standing atop the tower on "Pilot Knob," the second highest point in Iowa, visitors have a spectacular view.
+Standing atop the tower on "Pilot Knob," visitors have a spectacular view.
 From the tower built by the Civilian Conservation Corps in the 1930s, one can see great expanses of some of the most fertile farmland in the world.
 After glaciers leveled the prairies of north-central Iowa, they deposited the rocks and earth that formed the hills and valleys that are now Pilot Knob.
 In earlier times, pioneers used the Pilot Knob as a guide as they traveled west in covered wagons, thus giving the park its name.
 An open air amphitheater, constructed by the Civilian Conservation Corps in the 1930s, is surrounded by scenic woods.

 Forest City is four miles from the park